 Budgets enable you to monitor usage across your account.
 You can set up budgets to either track account-wide spending, or apply filters to track the spending of specific teams, projects, or workspaces.
-Be sure to use budget policies to attribute your account's serverless usage.

 5.15 Use AWS service quotas

 While a very coarse control, AWS service quotas provide an overarching control to prevent excessive resource consumption.